Sitecore/Sitecore.Pathfinder/FAQ.md

 #### _Pathfinder does not scale to big projects_

-This is possibly true - Pathfinder has not yet been use in a large project.
+This is possibly true - Pathfinder has not yet been used in a large project.

 However there is nothing in the architecture of Pathfinder, that prevents it from scaling.